Panama Person of Means Visa Description

 There are now three options available for this visa category:

-- The person must have a two-year certificate of deposit in any local bank with a minimum of $300,000 or
+- The person must have a two-year certificate of deposit in any local bank with a minimum of US$300,000 or

 - Buy in his own name, a real estate property in Panama for the minimum sum of US$300,000, and provide proof of the source and sum of the revenues with which he will cover his living expenses in Panama; or

-- Buy in his own name, a real estate property in Panama and invest a minimum of $100,000 in a two-year certificate of deposit in a bank located in Panama for a combined total of US$300,000 and provide proof of the source and the sum of revenues with which he will cover his living expenses in Panama.
+- Buy in his own name, a real estate property in Panama for the minimum sum of US$300,000, plus also have a time deposit in his name, in a bank located in Panama, with a 2 year duration, for a minimum of US$100,000, and provide proof of the source and the sum of revenues with which he will cover his living expenses in Panama.

 Panama Person of Means Visa General Rules